 I want to add a module

-Install the software in
+Install the software into

-Install on one of the following computers:
+Perform the installation on one of the following computers:

-Set the module with a file
+Set up the module with the file

-You will need to find out exactly where the executable files were installed and add this path to the environment variable
+You will need to find out exactly where the executables are installed and add that path to the environment variable

 Here is a short example from the module